junxit/us-congress-bills-113/metadata.md

 - 2014-06-05 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 423.
 - 2014-09-09 — Passed Senate with an amendment and an amendment to the Title by Unanimous Consent. (consideration: CR S5460-5461; text as passed Senate: CR S5460)
 - 2014-09-09 — Passed/agreed to in Senate: Passed Senate with an amendment and an amendment to the Title by Unanimous Consent.(consideration: CR S5460-5461; text as passed Senate: CR S5460)
+- 2014-09-10 — Message on Senate action sent to the House.
+- 2014-09-10 — Received in the House.
+- 2014-09-10 — Referred to the House Committee on Transportation and Infrastructure.